AntaresSimulatorTeam/Antares_Simulator/docs/developer-guide/6-Contributing.md

 - We use `#pragma once` instead of the `#define` Guard in header files.
 - Includes are sorted and grouped by directory, there should be newlines between different directories.
 - Order of directories in includes: "current_dir/current_file.hpp", includes from other dirs sorted by dependencies (e.g. indexer, then coding, then base), "defines.hpp", C++ standard library headers, boost headers, 3party.
 - We ARE using C++ exceptions.
+Feel free to define your own exceptions, derived from `std::exception` or any child class.
-- We are using all features of C++17 and C++20 except std::filesystem, std::to_chars & std::from_chars which are not fully supported on all platforms.
+- We are using all features of C++17 and C++20
 - We try to limit the usage of boost libraries which require linking (and prefer C++20 types over their boost counterparts).

 Naming and formatting

-- We ALWAYS use two spaces indent and don't use tabs.
+- We ALWAYS use 4 spaces indent and don't use tabs.
 - We don't have strict limits on line width, but keep it reasonable to fit on the screen.
 The advised width is that written in the [src/.clang-format](src/.clang-format) file (currently 100).
 - Doxygen-style comments can be used.
 - Use left-to-right order for variables/params: `const string& s` (reference to the const string).